2015-16 Undergraduate and Graduate Catalogs

 A seminar in civic engagement.
 Students will work with a community leader or community agency to identify, understand, and formulate solutions to complex, real-life community challenges.
 Emphasis on political empowerment, collaborative work with diverse constituencies, research, data analysis, and problem-solving.

-An interdisciplinary exploration of community-building, social justice, and human liberation which engages students directly in meaningful community service.
-Study of history, theory, and the local/global realities of community-building; reflection upon characteristics of a just society, individual responsibility, and potentional leadership roles.
-Prerequisite: Admission to the honors program or a cumulative GPA of 3.30 and instructor consent.
+An interdisciplinary exploration of community-building, social justice, and human liberation that engages students directly in meaningful community service.
+Study of history, theory, and the local/global realities of community-building; reflection upon characteristics of a just society, individual responsibility, and potential leadership roles.

 HON 399H.
 Honors Special Topics.
 1-4 Hour.